+What is NSG?
 Founded in 1974, Nuclear Suppliers Group (NSG) is a group of nuclear supplier countries to prohibit abundant usage of nuclear material which in turn might be used for the production of nuclear weapons.
 To prevent Nuclear Proliferation, NSG oversees the export of nuclear material, equipment, and technology across the globe.

-Why does India need to be a part of NSG?
+Why does India need to be a Part of NSG?

 C) India can engage in export and import of Indigenous nuclear equipment for commercial benefits.
 It will also allow India to have access to all the state-of-art advanced nuclear technologies by developed countries.

-- Later in 2010, the Obama government expressed its support for India’s full membership in NSG.
-Recently, in Seoul, the proposal to grant a full NSG membership to India was vetoed by China citing a reason of India being a non-signatory of NPT.
-But India was given a membership of MTCR (Missile Technology Control Regime).
+Later in 2010, the Obama government expressed its support for India’s full membership in NSG.
+Recently, in Seoul, the proposal to grant a full NSG membership to India was vetoed by China citing a reason for India being a non-signatory of NPT.
+But India was given the membership of the MTCR (Missile Technology Control Regime).

-- To this date, India stands the ground for not signing the NPT as it’s discriminatory in nature.
+To this date, India stands the ground for not signing the NPT as it’s discriminatory in nature.
 NPT grants the status of only five major nuclear states among its members, considering all other new signatory nuclear states.
-Considering the immediate threat of India’s neighboring countries like Pakistan & China (Both possess nuclear weapons), India cannot afford to surrender its nuclear weapons.
+Considering the immediate threat of India’s neighbouring countries like Pakistan & China (Both possess nuclear weapons), India cannot afford to surrender its nuclear weapons.

 On the other side, for China, the improving diplomatic relations between India & US is a bone of contention.
-China wishes to maintain dominance in South Asia by any possible way, so she can’t afford to have a country influenced and backing the US diplomatic policies in the geopolitics of South Asia.
+China wishes to maintain dominance in South Asia by any possible way, so she can’t afford to have a country-influenced and backing the US diplomatic policies in the geopolitics of South Asia.
 China is known to support Pakistan in all possible ways, just to keep a check on India.

-The crux of Chinese diplomacy:
+The Crux of Chinese Diplomacy

 So, excluding the impossible possibility of winning China’s friendship for our NSG entry, India can lobby for amendments in NPT and get it ratified.
 The definitions of nuclear and non-nuclear states in NPT were made in 1970, and international diplomacy has come a long way.
-So, signing a ratified NPT can be a standard choice of for access in NSG.
+So, signing a ratified NPT can be a standard choice for access in NSG.

 Apart from that, India doesn’t achieve much by being a member of NSG.
 India is already receiving the necessary benefits of NSG waiver with access to import nuclear fuel and technology.
 India has won MTCR membership.
-US has already promised India with a membership of NSG, MTCR, Australia group and Wassenaar arrangement.
+US has already promised India with a membership of NSG, MTCR, Australia Group and Wassenaar arrangement.
 Like back in 2008, whenever the US will get cornered with a major global financial crisis, they will gather the support of India by bestowing membership into NSG.

-How permanency in security council is related to the entry in NSG?
+How Permanency in Security Council is related to the Entry in NSG?

 So, India should now look forward to deepening its ties with the US and start lobbying for its entry to NSG.
 Till this date, India has maintained a good record by being a peaceful user of nuclear energy and by avoiding the violation of rules drawn by IAEA.
 Progressive ties with western powers can be India’s bargaining chip against China.
 India should manoeuvre itself diplomatically to gain entry in NSG without signing NPT.